Gayathri Raguram: Early work and shift to choreography (2001–2016)

-Bigg Boss
+Bigg Boss (2017)

 In 2017, Gayathri was a contestant on the Tamil reality show Bigg Boss hosted by Kamal Haasan.
 She was evicted from the show o the 56th day, after having attracted widespread criticism for her behaviour inside the Bigg Boss House.
 In particular, her constant harassment and bullying of contestants Bharani, Julie and then Oviya were widely criticised.
 A police complaint was filed against her for using derogatory words against Oviya by saying that Oviya has seri behaviour (Slum behaviour) and hurting the sentiment of others, while on the show.
 Post her appearance on the show, Gayathri returned to choreography, and also appeared as a judge on the television show, Mrs Chinnathirai.

+Retirement from cinema (2019–2021)

+In 2020, Gayathri directed her first film titled Yaadhumagi Nindraai where she starred as the main and leading role in the film.
+The following year she appeared as a special appearance in the Telugu film Rang De, after Rang De she announced her retirement from the film industry as an actress and wanted to focus more on politics.